Are there laws regulating homebirth midwives?

-As of January 2017, April has attended the births of 3,136 babies!
-She attended about 1,500 births as a labor and delivery nurse at Sunrise Hospital in Las Vages, 87 births as a student nurse-midwife, 962 births as the primary CNM at St. Rose Hospital (not including cesarean births that she assisted with or births she shared with OB/GYN partners), and 588 home births since starting Baby’s 1st Day.
+As of January 2017, our team has attended the births of 3,136 babies!
+We attended about 1,500 births as labor and delivery nurses at Sunrise Hospital in Las Vegas, 87 births as students nurse-midwives, 962 births as primary CNMs at St. Rose Hospital (not including cesarean births that they assisted with or births they shared with OB/GYN partners), and 588 home births since starting Baby’s 1st Day.

-Because April is the only labor and delivery nurse turned midwife in Nevada, she has attended more births than any other home birth midwife in the state.
+Because we are the only labor and delivery nurse team turned midwives in Nevada, we have attended more births than any other home birth midwife in the state.
 This is valuable.
 For a midwife to see complications she has to have attended hundreds of births, as most births are perfectly normal.
-April’s experience gives her confidence in managing complications.
+Our experience gives us confidence in managing complications.

 Are your services covered by insurance?

-April is an out-of-network provider with nearly all insurances.
+We are an out-of-network provider with nearly all insurances.
 Read your particular policy and look for specific terminology.
 Does it allow for a Certified Nurse-Midwife or advanced practice nurse?
 Does it mention homebirth by name?
-April works with an insurance billing company that can answer all of your insurance billing questions: email@example.com
+We work with an insurance billing company that can answer all of your insurance billing questions: firstname.lastname@example.org

 What if I decide to have medication during labor?